PowerDNS/pdns/docs/lua-records/functions.rst

   Various options can be set in the ``options`` parameter:

   - ``selector``: used to pick the address(es) from the list of available addresses.
 Choices include 'pickclosest', 'random', 'hashed', 'all' (default 'random').
   - ``backupSelector``: used to pick the address(es) from all addresses if all addresses are down.
-Choices include 'pickclosest', 'random', 'hashed', 'all' (default 'random').
+Choices include 'pickclosest', 'random', 'hashed', 'all', 'empty' (default 'random').
   - ``source``: Source address to check from
   - ``timeout``: Maximum time in seconds that you allow the check to take (default 2)
   - ``interval``: Time interval between two checks, in seconds.
 Defaults to :ref:`setting-lua-health-checks-interval` if not specified.